 Tier Policy Tuning CLI (Calibration)

-Scope note: this page covers Tier Policy Tuning via invarlock calibrate ....
+Scope note: this page covers Tier Policy Tuning via invarlock advanced calibrate ....
 It outputs tiers_patch_*.yaml recommendations for runtime/tiers.yaml.
-For proof-pack run-scoped preset derivation (CALIBRATION_RUN -> GENERATE_PRESET), see Proof Pack Internals.
+For evidence-pack run-scoped preset derivation (CALIBRATION_RUN -> GENERATE_PRESET), see Evidence Pack Internals.

 Overview